JetBrains/Qodana/topics/qodana-ide-plugin.md

 ## Run %product% locally
 {id="ide-plugin-run-qodana"}

-You can configure and run %product% locally using your IDE, and then forward inspection reports to Qodana Cloud.
+You can configure and run %product% locally using your IDE, and then forward inspection reports to [Qodana Cloud](cloud-about.xml) for storage and analysis purposes.

 <procedure>
 <step>